July 3, 2024

 Asbestos and Lead Paint

-Asbestos fibers and lead paint dust pose health risks, especially in older homes built before 1980.
-Asbestos can cause lung diseases, while lead paint dust affects brain development in children.
+Asbestos fibers and lead paint dust pose serious health risks, especially in older homes built before 1980.
+Asbestos can cause lung diseases, while lead paint dust affects brain development in children, which makes this one of the most important checks for any buyer of an older property.

-If asbestos or lead paint is found, hire professional remediation services.
-They safely remove or contain these harmful substances.
+If asbestos or lead paint is found, hire professional remediation services to safely remove or contain these substances, and factor the cost into your offer.

 Mitigating Air Quality Issues